 Each project will last for 2 weeks and only 2 students will be accepted on the project at any time to maximize the learning experience.

 Students will assist in the morning with all the accident/emergency and trauma cases which will arrive in the mornings as many locals bring in the animals to be helped.
 They will also help with the animals already on site, some will already have been operated on and need after care.
 There is no limit to the type of injuries or problems that come in through the door so students will see a range of animals including cows, horses, birds etc

-Students will be accommodated in a very nice airy apartment which overlooks the river.
-It has a large, twin bedded room.
+Students will be accommodated in a very nice airy apartment which overlooks the river in either a double room or a twin bedded room.
 There is a shower room, a lounge/dining room and a kitchen plus a terrace.
 It also has wifi.
 Janie lives next door so she is available for any questions or help needed.